isomerpages/govtech-corp/_products-and-services/Collaborate With Us/Industry Collaboration.md

 a vibrant ICT ecosystem involving public-private stakeholders, and strengthens Singapore’s position as a hub for digital innovation.</p>
 <p></p>
-<p>For the current FY, GovTech has 3 focus areas as ICT opportunities - Application
-Development, Sustainability and Smart Cities.</p>
+<h4>For the current FY, GovTech has 3 focus areas as ICT opportunities - Application Development, Sustainability and Smart Cities.</h4>
 <ol data-tight="true" class="tight">
 <li>
 <p>For Application Development: Going cloud-first by expanding on the systems